databricks/spark-xml/README.md

 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `compression`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.

 Currently it supports the shortened name usage.
-You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+
+You can use just `xml` instead of `com.databricks.spark.xml`.

 ## Structure Conversion